Apply to Face Blog

 • If I have left overs from my Slow Cooker Gammon Joint I also use these.
 I simply chop them up into little pieces and scatter onto the base without frying them first.

-I always make it in the food processor.
+I usually make it in the food processor.
 I am very fond of a shortcut and this is a very quick way to make pastry.
 You can of course rub it in the traditional way or buy ready made shop bought.
+I've used the rubbing in method for these pics.

-• Just as it begins to come together, tip it out onto a work top and use your hands to bring it together.
+• Tip it out onto a work top and use your hands to bring it together.
 Knead it for a minute into a smooth dough disc.
-You can cover and chill for 20 minutes but I don't tend to.
-Maverick.
+You can cover and chill for 20 minutes but I don't tend to, I can't be bothered to wait.
+I know I should do the washing up or something but that's as boring as doing your homework or reading instructions.

 • Roll out on a lightly floured work surface to about a 30 cm rough circle.
 The pastry should be about 4mm thick.

-• I use a 23 cm fluted flan dish.
+• I use a 23 cm (9inch) fluted flan dish here.
+You can use a smaller flan dish or tin for a deeper quiche.
 I use my rolling pin to carry it over to the dish and then lower in.
 I use the rolling pin to remove the excess pastry by rolling it over the sides.

 • The left overs I use to make a few jam tarts.